- The Source Code Manager

 By default, the latest version of elements is automatically retrieved.

-- Propose to check in the elements when closing the project
+- Propose to check in the elements when the project is closed:

 When the project is closed, this option is used to display the list of elements that are currently checked out in order for some of them (or all of them) to be checked back in.

-By default, the checked-out elements are not checked back in when the project is closed.
+By default, when the project is closed, the checked out elements are not checked back in.

 - Check out/Check in the project automatically: